ilanjb/clime/docs/tutorials/booleans/default_false.md

 </div>

 Super!

-*note: CliMe converts underscores from variable names to dashes in the CLI* *In the this case 'likes_ice_cream'  became 'likes_ice_cream'*
+*note: CliMe converts underscores from variable names to dashes in the CLI*

+*In the this case 'likes_ice_cream' became 'likes-ice-cream'*

-Running without arguments will keep that attribure false
+Running without arguments will keep that attribute `False`.

 Try it!